wrk-flow/php-get-typed-value/docs/content/en/transformers.md

 - For array `Wrkflow\GetValue\Contracts\TransformerArrayContract`
 - Reset of values `Wrkflow\GetValue\Contracts\TransformerContract`
+- `$key` contains full path key from the root data.
+Array notation is converted to dot notation.

 Then implement `public function transform(mixed $value, string $key): mixed;`.
 Expect invalid value and make do not transform the value if it is invalid.
 Just return it.